Buzut/git-emojis-hook/README.md

 And in your `.bash_profile` or `.bashrc`
 ```
-alias ginit='git init && cp ~/.gitemojis/* .git/hooks/'
+alias emogitify='cp ~/.gitemojis/* .git/hooks/'
 ```

-Now, when in a new project directory, `ginit` will both initialize the project and add the git-emojis' hooks.
+Now, when in a project directory, `emogitify` will add the git-emojis' hooks.

 ### Integrate to your projects
 Unfortunately, hooks aren't part of a project and therefore, they cannot be commited with the project's files.
 Nevertheless, you can include the one-liner introduced above into your project's init script.
 For instance, with JavaScript's npm package manager you could do it like so: